Wednesday, 20 August 2025

 3.

-create ssh key pair and paste it in the file ocp-install/install-config.yaml
+Create an SSH key pair and paste it in the file ocp-install/install-config.yaml

 [root@ocp-svc ~]# ssh-keygen